 The Secretary of State at Dept. of International Development, Justine Greening, visits DHSG to learn about range of international activities & partnerships at DHSG and enjoys presentations by the pupils

 The school receives the International School Award for the 4th time since 2006 and enjoys links with 17 countries globally.

 Best state funded school

-Devonport High School for Girls named the best state-funded secondary school in the greater Plymouth area by the Real Schools Guide.
+Devonport High School for Girls named the Best State Funded Secondary School in the Greater Plymouth Area 2017 and 2018 by the Real Schools Guide.